 CHRS-1000 Developing Christian Influence is described more fully in the DCC Student Handbook.
-While these requirements appear at first to be above and beyond the necessary academic work, they are at the heart of preparing for a life of service and influence.
+While these requirements appear at first to be above and beyond the necessary academic work, they are at the heart of engaging in their calling.
 There is no better way to apply material learned in the classroom than to serve regularly while at DCC.